 Range Rover Evoque

 Carrying on with the similar sorts of specifications offered by the Ford Ranger Limited, the Evoque is a SUV that seems far more compatible with the British road system – it certainly doesn’t stand out from the pack like the Ranger Limited, but does offer the ruggedness and interior space that rugby players need.
 However, it hasn’t made the best of news as of late.
 In fact, former head coach Martin Johnson, who now works as a media commentator and acts as a public speaker at many charitable events, was caught speeding in one of these vehicles and was ordered to appear in court.
 His reasons for speeding and reckless driving were unknown to the press, but he was ordered to pay fines that exceeded £800 and was otherwise fully compliant with the proceedings along with his dealings with local authorities.

 While it seems unlikely that a compact car would make the list of rugby players, they are actually an economical choice a for single-player travel as the load capacity for hauling gear is substantial for a vehicle in this class.
-The Spark also has the added benefit of being within Group 1 insurance rankings, which are the cheapest in the United Kingdom and offer drivers some of the best possible premiums for those manufactured within three years of starting an insurance policy.
+The Spark also has the added benefit of being within Group 1 insurance rankings, which are the cheapest in the United Kingdom and offer drivers some of the best possible monthly auto insurance cost for those manufactured within three years of starting an insurance policy.
 They also hold their positions within insurance groups quite well, too, and tend to be favoured options by Plan Insurance who offer competitive rates for vehicles conforming to these standards.